Stacks-OnStacks/assignments/project-2.md

 -   Application's own data model must be sufficiently complex (i.e. minimum 3 tables)
 -   SQL DB will be deployed to the cloud
 -   Java API will be deployed to the cloud (AWS CodePipeline)
--   UI application will be deployed to the cloud (Azure Static Website on S3 Storage)
+-   UI application will be deployed to the cloud (Static Website on S3 Storage)
 -   Java API will have >=70% test (line) coverage for service layer with validations (Used EclEmma or JaCoCo plugin to generate these reports)
 -   Java API will leverage Spring's MockMvc for integration/e2e tests of controller endpoints
 -   At least one external API must be leveraged
+-   **DAILY GITHUB COMMITS ARE REQUIRED**

 # Required Challenge Goals (Select 1):

--   Learn & Implement ReactJS
+-   Research, Learn & Implement ReactJS (Content in Week 7)
--   Learn & Implement Spring Security
+-   Reserach, Learn & Implement Spring Security

 ## Other Thoughts

-The project concepts must be approved by the trainer.
-Remember to keep user stories clear and unambiguous.
+**The project concepts must be approved by the trainer.** Remember to keep user stories clear and unambiguous.
 Keep in mind that you only have 2 weeks to work on this project so make your MVP something attainable.

+-   In addition to your project proposal:
+    -   Your teams will have a Team Leader.
-In addition to your project proposal, your teams should be structured with one team leader and a person or persons who fulfill the role of Gitflow manager and DevOps engineer.
-AVOID dividing the work into API and UI for the team members, everyone should have a hand in ALL aspects of this application.
+    -   A person or persons who fulfill the role of Gitflow manager and DevOps engineer.
+    -   **AVOID** dividing the work into API and UI for the team members, **_everyone should have a hand in ALL aspects of this application_**.

 ## Repositories

 In order to make your repositories accessible to your AWS Accounts via CodePipeline, it is recommended that you create two repositories under your own personal account.

-One team member can host the repo for the API and another member can host the repo for the UI.
-Both must leverage the AWS CI/CD pipeline
+-   One team member can host the repo for the API (**_AWS CodePipeline_**)
+-   Another member can host the repo for the UI (**_S3 or AWS CodePipeline_**).

 ## Presentations

 Presentations will occur on the afternoon of Friday, September 9th, 2022.

-All team members must have a speaking role in the presentation of the application, and a **Slide Deck** must accompany your presentation.
-Aim for 20-25min.
+-   All team members must have a speaking role in the presentation of the application.
+-   **A slide deck** must accompany your presentation.
+-   Aim for 20-25min.